llendway/github_for_collaboration/github_for_collaboration.md

 3. Run the `gitcreds_set()` function in the console.
 If you are given options, choose the option to Replace these credentials and then paste in your PAT that you just created in the previous step.
 4. When you next commit and push, it may still ask you for your github username and password, **use your PAT when it asks for your password!!**

 Let me know if you have issues with any of these steps.
+My first suggestion will always be to restart your computer.
+Sadly, I once spent two hours trying to debug git errors only to have them magically fixed when I restarted.
+Don't be me.

 # Create your first repo and use it with R Studio